dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0501.md

 5.5.1 Dimensional analysis of hydrogen

 We'll study the simplest atom: hydrogen.
 Dimensional analysis will explain its size, and its size will in turn explain the size of more complex atoms and molecules.
 Dimensional analysis will also help us estimate the energy needed to disassemble a hydrogen atom.
 This energy will in turn explain the bond energies in molecules.
-These energies will explain the stiffness of materials, the speed of sound, and the energy content of fat and sugar—all starting from hydrogen!
+These energies will explain the stiffness of materials, the speed of sound, and the energy content of fat and sugar — all starting from hydrogen!

 In the dimensional analysis of the size of hydrogen, the zeroth step is to give the size a name.
 The usual name and symbol for the radius of hydrogen is the Bohr radius 𝑎0.